divyamagwl/Minesweeper/README.md

 You are presented with a board of squares.
 Some squares contain mines, others don't.
 Prove your strategic skills and quick wits by clearing the board from all the mines.

-This game features three levels - Easy, Medium, Hard.\newline
+This game features three levels - Easy, Medium, Hard.

 Additionally, this game feature basic instructions to know how to play the game.